himanshitrivedi21/OIBSIP/Task-4-Network-Security-Threats/network_security_threats_report.md

 Network Security Threats Report
+Table of Contents

+Introduction

+Denial of Service (DoS) and Distributed Denial of Service (DDoS)

+Man-in-the-Middle (MITM) Attacks

+Spoofing Attacks

+Other Network Threats

+Preventive Measures & Best Practices

+Future Trends in Network Security

+Conclusion

+References

-1. Introduction
+Introduction

-In today’s digital world, computer networks form the backbone of communication, business operations, financial transactions, and critical infrastructure.
-As organizations increasingly rely on interconnected systems, network security threats have become more frequent, sophisticated, and damaging.
-Network security threats are malicious activities designed to disrupt, monitor, steal, or manipulate data transmitted across networks.
+In the modern digital era, networks are the backbone of communication, finance, healthcare, government, and business operations.
+While these networks enable efficiency and connectivity, they also expose users and organizations to a wide range of cyber threats.
+Network security threats are malicious activities targeting the confidentiality, integrity, and availability of data transmitted over networks.

-This report focuses on three major and commonly occurring network security threats:
+This report explores common network security threats, specifically:

 Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks